nuls-io/nuls-v2-design-docs/design-en/g.Block Design v1.3.md

 * Interface specification

 1. Make queryHash = endHash
-2. According to queryHash query DB get block headerbyte array
+2. Query DB according to queryHash to get block header byte array
 3. Deserialization for block header object blockHeader, added to the List as a return value
-4. If the blockHeader.
-Hash!= startHash, make queryHash = blockHeader preHash, startHash, repeat step 2
+4. If the blockHeader.Hash!= startHash, make queryHash = blockHeader.preHash, repeat step 2
 5. Return to the List

 * Sample request